 At the current moment, however, there is another reason so many contractors are selling their FedEx Ground routes: FedEx Ground is currently undergoing major changes to make the business more efficient and profitable.

 Many contractors aren't able or willing to make the changes required by FedEx Ground, thus their selling their FedEx Ground routes as an alternative to change.
+Some contractors are selling only a portion of their business in order to meet new requirements.

 If you are going to jump into the industry, you’ll be learning everything for the first time and these changes will have minimal impact on you since you'll start Day 1 with them in place.